opencog/opencog/opencog/reasoning/rules/README.md

 ## Relex2Logic Example

-The relex-to-logic subdirectory has the initial specification of the R2L-RuleBase for the English language.
+The r2l subdirectory has the initial specification of the R2L-RuleBase for the English language.

 To test the rules, use the following steps.